TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-03-21-how-to-instantly-migrate-phpspec-to-phpunit.md

     <footer class="blockquote-footer">Peter Altenberg</a>
 </blockquote>

-*Disclaimer: I never used nor saw PhpSpec in code before this mentoring session.
-All I learned was from my client and his needs (and bit of reading the documentation)*.
+*Disclaimer: I never saw PhpSpec code before this mentoring session.
+All I learned was from my client and their needs (and bit of reading the documentation)*.

 ## "Why do you Have 2 Unit-Testing Frameworks?"